snapshot-labs/snapshot-sidekick/README.md

 #### Get global data

-Retrieve global data from the smart contract (results are cached in the StorageEngine, with a 60min TTL).
+Retrieve global data from the smart contract.

 Send a `GET` request to `/api/nft-claimer`